pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  success
  ```

-  Optional: Configure the firewall for external access to NFS.
+Configure the firewall for external access to NFS.
 Clients are configured using NFSv3.
  ```
  # firewall-cmd --zone public --add-service mountd \
  && firewall-cmd --zone public --add-service rpc-bind \